 Each entering Doctor of Ministry class forms a Colleague Seminar that meets ten days a year for two years.
 The purpose of the Colleague Seminar is to explore the reflective practice of ministry in an atmosphere of personal and professional sharing and to produce a set of analytical and theological papers as background to the Ministry Project.
 The goal of the first year Colleague Seminar is to ground the practice of ministry in an understanding of its cultural and organizational context.
 The goal of the second year Colleague Seminar is to develop a clearer theological consciousness about ministry and to deepen the student’s understanding in the arts of ministerial leadership and practice.
 The Colleague Seminars offer students an opportunity to develop the basic components of the Ministry Project Proposal.

 Successful completion of four semesters of the Colleague Seminar is required for the Doctor of Ministry degree.
 Students must complete all coursework for Colleague Seminar I and II before beginning Colleague Seminar III.

-Colleague Seminar Retreat: The fall semester begins with a required two-day retreat for Colleague Seminars I and III (first year and second year Doctor of Ministry students).
-Attendance is mandatory for the entire time of the retreat, which lasts from Sunday dinner through Tuesday breakfast.
-Students who are unable to attend the entire retreat should defer admission to the D.Min. program for one year.
-An additional retreat fee is charged for the retreat component of the Colleague Seminar.
+Colleague Seminar Retreat: The fall semester begins with a required evening retreat for Colleague Seminars I and III (first year and second year Doctor of Ministry students).
+Attendance is mandatory for the retreat, which lasts from Sunday 3 PM through 8 PM.
+This retreat is open to all D.Min. students and Alumni.

 The Ministry Project